iceamdeveloper/iceam/wp-content/plugins/bp-xprofile-custom-field-types/readme.txt

 * Range input (slider)
 * [Select2 javascript plugin](https://select2.github.io/) for select boxes.

+BuddyPress Xprofile Custom Field Types is 100% compatible with [BP Profile Search plugin](https://wordpress.org/plugins/bp-profile-search/).
+At the moment, following fields are searchable using BP Profile Search:-
+* Birthdate
+* Datepicker
+* Color
+* Email
+* Web
+* Number Min/Max
+* Range Input
+* Decimal Number
+* Country
+Other fields such as post type, taxonomy etc are not searchable as they are stored in serialized format( due to back compatibility).

 The plugin is opensource and currently developed on github.
 We welcome you to be part of its future development at [https://github.com/buddydev/bp-xprofile-custom-field-types](https://github.com/buddydev/bp-xprofile-custom-field-types).

 Discuss the plugin on our [release post](https://buddydev.com/add-extra-buddypress-profile-fields-with-buddypress-xprofile-custom-field-types-plugin/) or view the plugin's [detailed documentation here](https://buddydev.com/plugins/bp-xprofile-custom-field-types/).
 The idea is based on @donmik's plugin.
 This plugin is a complete rewrite.
 Some field type do share code with the original plugin.
 My guess, we are using 20-30% of the code for field types from the original.

-In future, we hope to add more fields.
+In the future, we hope to add more fields.

 **Note: This plugin is not 100% backward compatible** It is very easy to migrate.
 Should take less than 5 minute.
 If you are looking to move from the older plugin to this one, please read our [migration guide](https://buddydev.com/plugins/bp-xprofile-custom-field-types/#migrate).